Adverb Clause of Reason

 • His English is improving because he studies hard. (why his English is improving?
 The adverb clause of reason answers this question)

-Adverb Phrase of Reason vs. Clause of Reason
+Adverb Phrases of Reason vs. Adverb Clauses of Reason Difference

-Both adverb phrases of reason and clause of reason have the same function.
+Both adverb phrases of reason and adverb clauses of reason have the same function.
 But they are different in structure from each other.
 We can turn a phrase into a subordinate clause by making a subject-verb combination in it.

 • I was absent for three days because of my illness. (because of my illness is an adverb phrase that tells the reason)